Snowball marches: Kangaroo March

-Eighty eight potential soldiers left Wagga Wagga on 1 December 1915.
+Eighty-eight potential soldiers left Wagga Wagga on 1 December 1915.
 They marched via Harefield, Junee, Illabo, Bethungra, Cootamundra and Wallendbeen.
 At Wallendbeen on 9 December, the Governor-General addressed the marchers.
 After Wallendbeen, they marched via Nubba to Murrumburrah and the next day they were at Harden.
 They then marched through Galong, Binalong and Bowning to Yass.
 From Wagga Wagga to Yass was a total of 132 miles, the march travelled at an average of 8.8 miles per day.
 As with other marches, the men were fed and feted by the local population; at Murrumburrah, for instance, donations included 114 puddings and 9 sheep to be baked gratis by the local bakers, 200 loaves of bread, 850 potatoes and 30 dozen eggs.
 They marched to Campbelltown via Goulburn.
 The Kangaroo recruits travelled from Campbelltown into Sydney by train arriving on 7 January 1916 with somewhere between 210 and 230 recruits.
 It had been decided that this recruitment drive would finish at Campbelltown so that a country contingent could be created.

 There were reports of rowdy and drunken behaviour along the route by the marchers.
 The best known recruit from this march was John Ryan, who was awarded the Victoria Cross.
+The march finished at Campbelltown with over 220 recruits.